grigorii-horos/asify/README.md

   </a>
 </p>

-> Async loader for srcript and styles
+Async loader for srcript and styles.
+Only 1634 bytes for `min.js` or 804 bytes for commpresed file

 ### 🏠 [Homepage](https://github.com/horosgrisa/asify)